| Note: Large images and

 cup-shaped lunate bone as lying on its side and displaced either dorsally

+or volarly.
 2. On lateral wrist

 radiographs, the metacarpal, capitate, lunate, and radius should all be